-The term public task is used in the Regulations on the Re-use of Public Sector Information (PSI Regulations) and is one of the factors that determine whether information produced, collected or held by the public sector falls within the scope of the PSI Regulations.
+The term ‘public task’ is used in the Regulations on the Re-use of Public Sector Information (2005) (PSI Regulations).
+It is one of the factors determining whether information produced, collected or held by the public sector falls within the scope of the PSI Regulations.

 Why is a clear statement of public task important?

 There are a number of reasons why a clear statement of public task is important.
-The main ones are:
+The main ones are that it:

-- it helps to establish whether the terms of the PSI Regulations apply
+- helps to establish whether the terms of the PSI Regulations apply

-- it establishes whether complaints about re-use can be made under the PSI Regulations
+- establishes whether complaints about re-use can be made under the PSI Regulations

-- it helps to establish what criteria for charging for re-use should be applied
+- helps to establish what criteria for charging for re-use should be applied

 Which public sector bodies need to publish a statement of their public task?